 The highest score is the model's top candidate.
 In a real decision path, it should win only if validation has established an acceptable score or margin policy; ambiguous images should abstain or route to review.
 You did not retrain the model, but you still need to calibrate the decision rule.

 The practical breakthrough isn't classification alone; it's a text-defined candidate vocabulary.
-A warehouse damage-claim system can test a prompt such as "poly mailer with barcode partially obscured by packing tape" without fitting a new label head.
+A data-center inspection system can test a prompt such as "cable label partially obscured by a tie" without fitting a new label head.
 Whether the prompt is reliable on real claims still has to be measured.

-The function below shows the standard zero-shot pattern: prompt the candidate classes in natural language, encode image and text, normalize both, then score them with a scaled dot product.
+This function shows the standard zero-shot pattern: prompt the candidate classes in natural language, encode image and text, normalize both, then score them with a scaled dot product.
 This standalone version uses small hand-written vectors so the inference mechanics are visible.

 1import json